RobertFischer/fun-promises/README.md

 ## Some Highlights

+### `settle` / `settleAll`

+This changes a promise of a value into a promise of an object describing the result.
+The finally resolved object has a `status` property that is either `"fulfilled"` or `"rejected"`, and also provides access to the reason or value.

 ### `Deferral` class

 This is an inside-out promise: it gives you access to the `resolve` and `reject`